 Cucumbers are fast growers and most varieties are ready to harvest 50-70 days after planting.

-It’s tempting to leave them on the vine to increase in size.
-But when they start to get too big, the flesh becomes soft, the taste becomes bitter and the skin becomes tough and turns yellow.
+It’s tempting to leave cucumbers on the vine to increase in size.
+But when they start to get too big, the flesh becomes soft, the taste becomes bitter and the skin becomes tough and the cucumber turns yellow.

 Cucumbers are best picked while they are still immature before there is any indication of yellowing.